June 5, 2019 / admin / Comments Off on Lawrence’s 2019 Community Bike Ride Set for July 20th

 We are excited to again to be sponsoring free helmets, safety vest, and other exciting goodies (while supplies last).

-After a trial run last year, we will again be partnering with Lawrence’s bike share company VeoRide who will offer FREE bikes for use during the event.
-You just need to register before 7/15 at http://bit.ly/cbr-bike-res
+After a trial run last year, we will again be partnering with Lawrence’s bike share company VeoRide who will offer FREE bikes for use during the event if it is too difficult for you to get a bike to the Arboretum.
+You just need to register before 7/18 at http://bit.ly/cbr-bike-res

 All of this is made possible by volunteers from Lawrence Central Rotary and some fine local sponsors who love supporting getting outdoors and being active.